 When the wind begins to blow and the leaves fall from their branches, our kids know the time for our annual apple orchard visit is at hand.
-For eleven years we have journeyed north to Wisconsin, to a place called Apple Holler.
+For thirteen years we have journeyed north to Wisconsin, to a place called Apple Holler.
 It is not a small operation by any stretch of the imagination.
 In addition to offering pick your own fruit, they entice visitors with hay rides, games, a corn maze, a restaurant and store, and many other whimsical farm creations.
 It is a true retail operation.
 If you don’t live near one of the countless orchards of the Midwest, don’t worry, you can see if they’re picking apples somewhere near you by visiting PickYourOwn.org.
 This site offers the locations of “pick your own” farms all over the country and is a great resource any time of year.
 This post will provide you with apple orchard tips and recipes to put those apples to good use once the picking is done.

 1. Call ahead to see what time the orchard is open, what types of apples they are picking, and what it will cost (in other words, have a plan).